sib-swiss/containers-snakemake-training/docs/course_material/day2/3_generalising_snakemake.md

-**Exercise:** Visualise the entire workflow’s Directed Acyclic Graph using the `--dag` flag.
+**Exercise:** Visualise the entire workflow’s Directed Acyclic Graph using the `--dag` parameter.
 Remember that Snakemake prints a DAG in text format, so you need to pipe its results (using `|`) into the `dot` command to transform it into a picture.
 Do you need to specify a target?

 ??? tip "Creating a DAG"
     * Try to follow the official recommendations on workflow structure, which states that images are supposed to go in the `images/` subfolder